 - Mosqueton A.M.D

-In the expectation that readers might be less familiar with these models, we append some notes on them.
+We expect readers to be less familiar with these models, so we append some notes on them.

-The Ruger Mini-14/20GB is a conversion of the standard Ruger Mini-14 to meet general military standards.
-The front sight is protected, moved back on the barrel, and incorporates a bayonet lug; there is a flash hider on the muzzle, and the handguard is of heat-resistant glass-fiber reinforced plastic material.
-The flash hides are shaped so as to function as a grenade launching spigot.
-In other respects, and in general dimensions and weight, the Infantry Rifle version is the same as the commercial Ruger Mini-14 and is available in blued steel or stainless steel.
+The Ruger Mini-14/20GB converts the standard Ruger Mini-14 to meet general military standards.
+The front sight is protected, moved back on the barrel, and incorporates a bayonet lug; a flash hider is on the muzzle, and the handguard is of heat-resistant glass-fiber reinforced plastic material.
+The flash hides are shaped to function as a grenade launching spigot.
+In other respects and general dimensions and weight, the Infantry Rifle version is the same as the commercial Ruger Mini-14 and is available in blued steel or stainless steel.

-The Ruger AC-556 Selective Fire Weapon resembles the Mini-14/20GB Infantry Rifle but incorporates modifications to the trigger mechanism to permit the firing of single shots, three-round bursts, or full-automatic fire.
+The Ruger AC-556 Selective Fire Weapon resembles the Mini-14/20GB Infantry Rifle.
+Still, it incorporates modifications to the trigger mechanism to permit the firing of single shots, three-round bursts, or full-automatic fire.